Articles > Education > Careers with a special education degree

 Everyone has the right to an education, but not everyone has the same needs when it comes to learning.
 Students with special needs have physical, emotional or learning disabilities, and they require informed instruction from special education teachers and administrators.

-Many choose to pursue a degree program in education to better prepare themselves for these careers.
-A master’s degree in special education, for instance, gives special education teachers the opportunity to hone skills that are uniquely suited to special education teaching jobs.
+Many choose to pursue a special education degree to better prepare for these careers.
+A master’s level degree, for instance, gives teachers the opportunity to hone skills that are uniquely suited to special education teaching jobs.

 In the following, we explore jobs available to education and special education majors.
 These represent several careers in special needs that are important in the lives of students.

-Overview: If you’re looking for a job in special education that has a direct impact on the lives of students, you may want to consider working as a special education teacher.
+Overview: Those interested in a special ed job that has a direct impact on the lives of students may want to consider working as a special education teacher.
 These individuals work in the classroom directly with students with disabilities.
 They can teach a wide range of subjects, develop lesson plans and Individualized Education Programs (IEPs), communicate with supervisors and administrators, and work one-on-one to help students succeed.

 Education requirements: Every state requires a bachelor’s degree to teach special education in a public school.
 Some require a specific degree in special education.